Periodic Reporting for period 2 - FIONA (FIbre OrientatioN Analysis of FRP components)

 The FIONA project aims at developing the 3D FibreScanner, a simple and cost-effective X-ray add-on module for structural 3D imaging of FRP components, enabling full exploitation of FRP mechanical properties and great improvements of design and development cycles.

-Activities conducted in the period include
+Highlights of the activities conducted during the project period include

 • Development of a simulation framework for omnidirectional scattering imaging systems allowing for optimization of key design parameters.